 He made me feel like I was important, he was genuine, compassionate, able to put his feet in other people’s shoes.
 He was almost like a family member.

 Let Rob Kline Stand for You

 If you or a loved one has been injured in a construction or industrial accident, it is important to act quickly.
 Critical evidence can be lost or destroyed unless an investigation is performed promptly.
 In addition, the law provides strict deadlines for bringing claims against the responsible parties.

-Rob Kline is a highly experienced personal injury lawyer.
+Rob Kline is a highly experienced Portland personal injury attorney.
 Call today to get a free, confidential case evaluation.